Older Americans aren't talking about sex and that's a problem

 Half of Americans over the age of 65 who are in a relationship are sexually active, according to a new poll.
 But not many of either half — the older Americans who are having sex and the ones who aren’t — are talking about it with their partners or their doctors.

-That's a problem because many older adults take over-the-counter supplements that might interact with other prescribed medications that they are taking.
-Nearly 20 percent of men and 3 percent of women between ages 65 and 80 years old take medications or supplements to improve sexual function in the past two years.
-These supplements may be prescription medications, but others may be not be approved by the Food and Drug Administration.
+That's a problem because many older adults take over-the-counter supplements that might interact with their prescription medications.
+Nearly 20 percent of men and 3 percent of women between ages 65 and 80 years old reported taking medications or supplements to improve sexual function in the past two years.
+Some of these supplements may be prescription medications, but others may be not be FDA approved.

 Related